alexpetralia/mbta_django/README.md

 **8. Get your own API key**

-Register for an account [here](http://realtime.mbta.com/Portal/Account/Register) and request an API key.
+Register for an account <a href="http://realtime.mbta.com/Portal/Account/Register" target="_blank">here</a> and request an API key.

 Once you receive an API key, create an `api_key.py` in the folder mbta\_django/scraper/settings.
 It contains only one line: `API_KEY = <your_api_key_here>`